vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-tulya-vAkyAni/03/131_sahasraM_hi.md

 title = "131 सहस्रं हि"

 +++
-*Gobhila* (1.
-4.19).—‘The Bali is to be offered by the woman in the evening, and by the man in the morning.’

-*Gautama* (Aparārka, p.
-145).—‘The Vaiśvadeva-offering and the Bali-offering should be made both morning and evening, even though the man himself may not take any food.’
+*Bṛhad-Yama* (3.40-42).—‘The excellent Brāhmaṇa, free from jealousy, of pure character, learned in the Veda, knowing Brahman, youthful, endowed with learning and humility,—is the proper recipient; one who is learned in Vedanta, superior in Sāman, free from avarice, devoted to the Veda, should be employed in rites sacred to Pitṛs and Gods; whatever is offered to such a one is imperishable without doubt.’